 The Lee County School District consists of thirteen schools and a center for academic improvement that serve kindergarten through twelfth grade.
 Campuses are located in Belden, Guntown, Mooreville, Plantersville, Saltillo, Shannon, and Verona.
 There are 6,900 students currently enrolled in all programs offered throughout the district which employs 1,000 certified and non-certified people.
 Lee County Schools is among the largest in size of school districts in the state.

-The MS Department of Education’s most recent report rates LCS as a "B" district with one “A” rated school and three "B" rated schools.
+The MS Department of Education’s most recent report rates LCS as a "C" district with one “A” rated school and two "B" rated schools.

 Saltillo High School is recognized as a 2011 National Blue Ribbon School and a Star School.